 As the ice melted, the alcohol escaped into the glass.
 Given the interactive slingshot experience, this drink was a relative bargain at $21.

 We don’t regret spending $82 for two luxury cocktails and one dessert since it was a once in a lifetime experience.
 That’s what Achatz and Kokonas are banking on.
-It’s a show for which diners will pay top dollar, in advance, as we did.
+It’s a show for which diners will pay top dollar, in advance, as we did, for the chance to try one or more Aviary Chicago drinks.

 Next time we’re in Chicago, though, we plan to take the plunge into the deep end and eat at Alinea.
 We better start saving now.